lgrube3/postcardroulette/README.md

 ```
 npm install
 ```
 This will install all the packages listed in the package.json file and install them in a folder called node_modules.
-This new folder will be ignored by git so that's why you're installing them locally and they're not in the git repository.
+This new folder will be ignored by git so that's why we're installing them locally and they're not in the git repository.

 >Only issues I encountered was with my version of NodeJS not being at least 6.7.4 but if you're installing current version from website, this shouldn't be a problem.